Wyandotte Nation: History

 In its own language, the tribe is called Wendat, renamed Wyandotte after merging with other related groups.
-It consists of Iroquoian-speaking Indians from the eastern woodlands.
+It consists of Iroquoian-speaking Indians from the Northeastern woodlands.
 The name is thought to mean "dwellers on a peninsula" or "islanders".

 The first Wendat Confederacy was created around 1400 CE, when the Attignawantan (Bear Nation) and Attigingueenongnahac (Cord People) combined forces.
 They, in turn, were joined by the Arendaronon (People of the Rocks), Ataronchronon (People of One Lodge), and the Tahontaenrat (Deer Nation).
 Scholars once believed these peoples to be remnant bands of the St. Lawrence Iroquoians, who established villages located near present-day Montreal visited by early French explorers.
 Archaeologists have excavated large, 16th-century settlement sites north of Lake Ontario, suggesting that this may have been a site of the coalescence of the Wendat people.
 They later migrated to the area near Georgian Bay, where they were encountered by French explorers in the early 17th century.

 French explorers encountered the Wyandotte around 1536 and dubbed them the Huron.
 They were fierce enemies of the nations of the Iroquois Confederacy, then based in present-day New York.
-Obliterated by smallpox epidemics, the Wendat Confederacy became seriously weakened during the early decades of the early seventeenth century.
-In 1649, it was defeated by the Iroquois and most members migrated southwest for safety, where they settled with Odawa and Illinois tribes.
+Obliterated by smallpox epidemics, the Wendat Confederacy became seriously weakened during the early decades of the early 17th century.
+In 1649, the Haudenosaunee defeated the Wendat, and most of the Wendat migrated southwest, where they settled with Odawa and Illinois tribes.
 Others moved east into Quebec.

-Remnants of the associated Wendat and Petun peoples came together as a new group, which became known as the Wyandot or Wyandotte.
+The surviving Tionontati (Petun), Attignawantan, and Wenrohronon (Wenro) formed a new, unified group, known as the Wyandot or Wyandotte.
 By the beginning of the 18th century, the Wyandotte people had moved into the Ohio River Valley, extending into areas of what would become West Virginia, Indiana, and Michigan.
-Around 1745, large groups settled near Sandusky, Ohio.
+Around 1745, large groups settled near Upper Sandusky, Ohio.
 After the American Revolution, a treaty signed with the United States in 1785 confirmed their landholdings.
 However, the 1795 Treaty of Greenville greatly reduced its size.